Nervosa (band)

-Nervosa is a thrash/death metal band originally from São Paulo, Brazil.
-The band is signed to Napalm Records and has released four studio albums and one EP.
-They have had numerous lineup changes since its formation in 2010, leaving guitarist Prika Amaral as the only constant member.
+Nervosa is a Brazilian-Greek thrash/death metal band originally from São Paulo.
+The band is signed to Napalm Records and has released five studio albums and one EP.

 History

 Foundation and Victim of Yourself (2010–2015)

 The band was founded in 2010 by guitarist Prika Amaral and drummer Fernanda Terra, months later Karen Ramos joined the band as a second guitarist.
 A year and a half later, bassist Fernanda Lira joined while Karen Ramos left the band.
 Ramos lived far outside of São Paulo and was therefore rarely able to take part in band rehearsals.
 The remaining musicians, who had previously played in pure female bands, then decided to continue as a trio.

 In 2012 the band released the demo Time of Death and produced for the song Masked Betrayer a music video.
 Drummer Fernanda Terra left the band a short time later and was replaced by Pitchu Ferraz.

 In May 2012 the band was signed by the Austrian record label Napalm Records.
-The band recorded their debut album in 2013, Victim of Yourself, produced by Heros Trench and Marcello Pompeu by Brazilian thrash metal band Korzus.
+The band recorded their debut album in 2013, Victim of Yourself, produced by Heros Trench and Marcello Pompeu of Brazilian thrash metal band Korzus.

-Agony and Downfall of Mankind (2016–2019)
+International recognition: Agony and Downfall of Mankind (2016–2019)

-The recordings for the second studio album started in January 2016 in the USA and it was produced by Brendan Duffey.
+The recordings for the second studio album Agony started in January 2016 in the USA.
+It was produced by Brendan Duffey.